 For the holiday, we are supposed to have a sabbath rest and gather for the Lord (Numbers 28:26; Leviticus 23:21).
 We are also supposed to remember how God's People were slaves in Egypt and celebrate with all our household and the community, including strangers or nonbelievers, like with Tabernacles and other festivals (Deuteronomy 16:11-12).

-After that, when the Holy Spirit came in power on Pentecost it went with the first fruits or beginning of the harvest, which the festival celebrates, and represents the very beginning of the working and power of the New Covenant to give the Holy Spirit in completeness - both within ourselves as we are reborn with God's Spirit when we are saved (see The True Gospel and Imposters for details on how we are saved and reborn), and in continual filling and power as we continue in Christian lives.
+After that, when the Holy Spirit came in power on Shavuot/Pentecost in Acts 2, it went with the first fruits or beginning of the harvest, which the festival celebrates.
+This represents the very beginning (first fruits) of the working and power of the New Covenant to give the Holy Spirit in completeness - both within ourselves as we are reborn with God's Spirit when we are saved (see The True Gospel and Imposters for details on how we are saved and reborn), and in continual filling and power as we continue in Christian lives.

 The true Jewish New Year is the first day of the first Jewish month of Aviv/Nisan (Exodus 12:2).
 Passover commemorates that anniversary of leaving Egypt (Deuteronomy 16:6), 14 days after the New Year begins.
 A celebration is not commanded on the actual Jewish New Year's Day or Eve, though.

 For Yom Teruah, a holy gathering should be made (Leviticus 23:24-25; Numbers 29:1) along with a sabbath rest and sounding of trumpets and/or shouting.
 I like to make a set of three long trumpet blasts followed by shouts of "Hurrah Israel!
 Hurrah New Jerusalem!
 The Lord reigns forever!" for God's People - Jew and Christian alike - and for Christ as our King, which we will see why soon it is appropriate for Yom Teruah.